Updated 9 December 2025

 4. Fregola con Arselle

-Originating from the island of Sardinia, fregola con arselle is a delectable seafood dish.
+Originating from the island of Sardinia, this is a delectable seafood dish.
 Fregola, a type of toasted pasta akin to couscous, is simmered in a rich broth made with clams (arselle), white wine, garlic, and aromatic herbs.
-The outcome is a superb combination that highlights the coastal influence of Sardinian cuisine.
-Taste the best of Sardinia as you explore it’s emerald coast on an 8-day break.
+The outcome is a superb combination that highlights Sardinia's coastal influence on its cuisine.
+Taste the best of Sardinia on an 8-day tour of Sardinia’s Emerald Coast.

 5. Pollo alla Cacciatora